Transform Your Career with Us - Sign-On Bonuses Available for Technologists!

 • Intermediate risk for developing breast cancer (lifetime risk of 15-20% as determined by your physician)

-• Supplemental screening with whole breast ultrasound or MRI should be considered after discussion with your primary care physician.
+• Supplemental screening with breast MRI should be considered after discussion with your primary care physician.
 The benefits of potentially finding cancer should be weighed against the risk of false positive results (biopsies for non-cancerous lesions).

 • If 3D tomosynthesis was performed for initial screening, this may be considered adequate in intermediate-risk patients.